What is your departmental hiring unit responsible for?

 TIP: Find out who your payroll liaison is, or the department administrator, and make that person your friend!

-- Postdoc fellows have an official office on campus dedicated to postdoctoral employment issues - your issues - ensuring more equitable employment parameters and growing services for fellows campus-wide.
+- An advocate: Postdoc fellows have an official office on campus dedicated to postdoctoral employment issues - your issues - ensuring more equitable employment parameters and growing services for fellows campus-wide.

-- Provides a centralized hub for career-building information and resources.
+- A training source: Provides a centralized hub for career-building information and resources.

-- Provides and encourages interaction of fellows outside of the lab and across disciplines - with the possibility of fomenting lifelong friendships and collegial collaborations - broadening the postdoc experience and one’s network of contacts.
+- A "community" builder: Provides and encourages interaction of fellows outside of the lab and across disciplines - with the possibility of fomenting lifelong friendships and collegial collaborations - broadening the postdoc experience and one’s network of contacts.

-- Eases the process for grant proposal submission (eventually), by overseeing campus-wide collection of information for a database accessible to all departments.
+- A liaison with the University's administration & departments: Streamlining the employment processes and applying policies consistently across disciplines.
+Eventually, easing the process for grant proposal submission by overseeing campus-wide collection of information for a database accessible to all departments.

 Required training you must complete

 Why should you do this?
-See rationale and recommendations from the Postdoctoral Advisory Committee.
+See rationale and recommendations from UCD's Postdoctoral Advisory Committee.